Herbalism 101 | Herbal Indications A-C

 Chamomile (Matricaria chamomilla)

-Chamomile is most widely known for her ability to soothe an upset stomach, whether that’s gas, nausea, vomiting, indigestion, bloating, or diarrhea.
+Chamomile is most widely known for soothing upset stomachs, including gas, nausea, vomiting, indigestion, bloating, and diarrhea.

 Ginger (Zingiber officinale)